Tejeswar-Ramachandran/Computer-Vision/README.md

 # Computer-Vision
-This repo consists of simple Computer Vision &amp; Open CV Projects
+This repository consists of simple Computer Vision &amp; Open CV Projects

 Languages used : Python